IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 title: UID2 Client-Side Integration Guide for Mobile
 sidebar_label: Client-Side Integration for Mobile
 pagination_label: UID2 Client-Side Integration Guide for Mobile
-description: Information about setting up a client-side mobile integration.
+description: Setting up a mobile integration with token generate and refresh both on the client side.
 hide_table_of_contents: false
 sidebar_position: 04
-displayed_sidebar: sidebarPublishers
 ---

 import Tabs from '@theme/Tabs';